Matt Murdock (Marvel Cinematic Universe): Forming the Resistance

+Murdock learns that Page has been captured by the AVTF.
+Murdock frees Poindexter and makes him a deal to save McCaffrey, who is to be assassinated by a spy sent by Fisk.
+Murdock realizes he can help Page by attending the trial as her lawyer, assisting McDuffie.
+After Cherry and other police allies protect him and McDuffie, Murdock neutralizes the AVTF, but is wounded and escapes, arriving at Clinton Church, where he reunites with Jones.
+Murdock returns to the trial, reuniting with Page and McDuffie, and also encounters Fisk, Glenn, Cashman, and their AVTF officers.
+With witnesses like Jones and McCaffrey, Murdock gets Fisk to tell the whole truth about his crimes.
+After Murdock reveals his identity as Daredevil to drop the charges against Page, he knows this isn't over with Fisk.
+Seeing Cashman wounded by Poindexter, Murdock seizes the opportunity to escape with Page, Jones, McDuffie, and McCaffrey.
+After seeing BB's announcement against Fisk, Murdock, Jones, and Angela arrive at the courthouse, confronting the AVTF, until they reach Fisk, who is surrounded by Daredevil's army.
+Murdock finally offers Fisk the chance to resign as mayor and leave New York, and they make a deal.
+After a date with Page, Murdock surrenders to the police for his years of vigilante activities as Daredevil, being arrested and taken to prison.

 Alternate versions

 Other versions of Murdock are depicted in the alternate realities of the MCU multiverse.

 The Void

-In an alternate universe, Murdock and Elektra Natchois were pruned by the Time Variance Authority to the Void.
+In an alternate universe, Murdock and Elektra Natchios were pruned by the Time Variance Authority to the Void.
 The two join a resistance force against Cassandra Nova with Remy LeBeau, Blade, Johnny Storm, Laura, Peter Maximoff, Erik Lehnsherr and Frank Castle, all from different universes.
 During a battle against Nova, Murdock was killed alongside Castle, Lehnsherr and Maximoff.

 This version is implied to be the incarnation portrayed by Ben Affleck in the film Daredevil (2003) and deleted scenes from its spin-off Elektra (2005), but never explicitly stated.

 Infiltrating Oscorp

 In an alternate 2016, Daredevil breaks into Oscorp tower.
 He gets to the rooftop and engages in a brief fight with Spider-Man, informing him that Norman Osborn is hiding something sinister, and eventually knocks Parker unconscious as he escapes.
 Jeanne Foucault / Finesse, posing as an intern, works with Daredevil to infiltrate Oscorp and spy on Osborn.